Academic Rules and Procedures

 - Applied courses (labs and studios), and those being repeated, shall not be taken as tutorials.

 Students who fail to register for at least one regular semester (fall or spring) are required to reactivate their files at the Registrar’s Office before the registration period.
-If they do not register for four consecutive semesters they will have to re-enroll, according to the existing curriculum upon their return.
+If they fail to register for four consecutive semesters they will have to re-enroll, according to the existing curriculum upon their return.

 E. Course Changes after Registration